 In the City

-The closest communities to Tucson’s downtown are as little as a ten-minute drive away.
-Downtown Tucson has museums, theaters, cinemas, historic buildings, and a wide range of bars and restaurants.
+Some of Tucson’s active adult communities are just a ten-minute drive from the vibrant downtown area.
+Downtown Tucson offers an array of attractions, including museums, theaters, cinemas, historic landmarks, and a diverse selection of bars and restaurants.

 Casitas de Castilian – Tucson, AZ